Skip to main content

 (c) A current case history summary that includes:

 (i) All available social, medical, developmental, psychological and educational information.
-Medical information shall include immunization records, if available to the PCSA.
+Medical information is to include immunization records, if available to the PCSA.

 (ii) The family history of the biological parents, including history of the family's involvement with the PCSA and the court system.
 If the request is for a sibling group, family history need not be duplicated for each child.

 (iii) The reason for placement in another state.
-If the child(ren) were previously placed with the potential placement resource in the sending state the PCSA shall provide all relevant information regarding that placement to the receiving state, if available.
+If the child(ren) were previously placed with the potential placement resource in the sending state the PCSA is to provide all relevant information regarding that placement to the receiving state, if available.

-(d) The case plan prepared pursuant to Chapter 5101:2-38 of the Administrative Code for each child.
+(d) The family case plan prepared pursuant to Chapter 5101:2-38 of the Administrative Code for each child.

 (e) The child's social security number and birth certificate if available.